-The goal of treatment is to help your liver work better and to make sure your heart is pumping enough blood to your body.
+The goal of treatment is to help the liver work better and to make sure the heart is able to pump enough blood to the body.

-Treatment is generally the same as kidney failure due to any cause.
+Treatment is about the same as for kidney failure from any cause.
+It includes:

-The predicted outcome is poor.
-Death is usually the result of a secondary infection or severe bleeding (hemorrhage).
+The outcome is often poor.
+Death often occurs due to an infection or severe bleeding (hemorrhage).